Games & Quizzes

 /ˈrəniNG/

 flowing naturally or supplied to building through pipes and taps.
 The act of moving your legs to move quickly.
-To flow in a certain direction, like a liquid.
+To depart or travel according to a schedule.

 /ˈSHäkiNG/